anderalex803/nuwara-online-courses/datacamp/statistical-thinking-python/README.md

 * Compute the test statistic for each simulated data set
 * The p-value is the fraction of your simulated data sets for which the test statistic is at least as extreme as for the real data

+6. Part 2 is ended by a study case of Darwin evolutionary theory.
+See the tasks in [02_05_Darwin.md](https://github.com/yohanesnuwara/nuwara-online-courses/blob/master/datacamp/statistical-thinking-python/02_05_Darwin.md)

 ### Bootstrap testing

 Challenging tasks of hypothesis test (bootstrap hypothesis testing):